-- a) who will own copyright? - b) what form of contract will the parties use? - c) has the artist been made aware of the standards for competition and the standards - that will be used in the final selection of work? - d) what are reasonable expectations for approval of the design and of the final work? - e) what payment will be made for development of a design and for the work itself?
+- a) Who will own copyright? - b) What form of contract will the parties use? - c) Has the artist been made aware of the standards for competition and the standards that will be used in the final selection of work? - d) How feasible is the design and the final work? - e) What payment will be made for development of a design and for the work itself?

 Competitions for commissions of public art, and the commissions that result from them, are dealt with in this document.
-This information may successfully be applied to the commissioning of artwork in other circumstances, although these best practices may not always be appropriate or cost-effective for smaller-scale, special purpose, or private commissions.
+This information may successfully be applied to the commissioning of artwork in other circumstances, including smaller-scale, special purpose, or private commissions.